jnelson43/Dictionary_Manager/README.md

 ```bash
 npm run devStart
 ```
-Navigate to the Dictionary_Manager project folder and run
+Navigate to the Dictionary_Manager project folder and run the following in a new command window.
 ```bash
 npm install
 ```